awsdocs/iam-user-guide/doc_source/intro-structure.md

 AWS checks each policy that applies to the context of your request\.
 If a single permissions policy includes a denied action, AWS denies the entire request and stops evaluating\.
 This is called an *explicit deny*\.
 Because requests are *denied by default*, AWS authorizes your request only if every part of your request is allowed by the applicable permissions policies\.
 The evaluation logic for a request within a single account follows these general rules:
 + By default, all requests are denied\. \(In general, requests made using the AWS account root user credentials for resources in the account are always allowed\.\)
 + An explicit allow in any permissions policy \(identity\-based or resource\-based\) overrides this default\.
-+ The existence of an Organizations SCP, IAM permissions boundary, or a session policy overrides the allow\.
++ The existence of an organization's SCP, IAM permissions boundary, or a session policy overrides the allow\.
 If one or more of these policy types exists, they must all allow the request\.
 Otherwise, it is implicitly denied\.
 + An explicit deny in any policy overrides any allows\.

 To learn more about how all types of policies are evaluated, see [Policy evaluation logic](reference_policies_evaluation-logic.md)\.
 If you need to make a request in a different account, a policy in the other account must allow you to access the resource *and* the IAM entity that you use to make the request must have an identity\-based policy that allows the request\.